vmware-samples/vmware-blockchain-samples/vmbc-ethereum/privacy/README.md

 Deploy kubernetes based leveraging [helm charts](../vmbc-deployment/vmbc-four-node-one-client-deployment/README.md).

 ### Limitations
+- The privacy capabilities are not currently supported with permission enabled blockchain.
+VMBC must be deployed with read and write permissions disabled before trying out privacy.

-This release of privacy demo wallet application
+- This release supports the following sample application wallets:
+  - single administrator wallet and CLI console application.
--  supports pre-configured set of three users
+  - supports pre-configured set of three user wallets and corresponding CLI console application.
 ```sh
 user-1 user-2 user-3
 ```
-- single administrator console

-The privacy wallets are ***NOT persistent*** hence not crash resilient.
+- The sample privacy wallets are ***NOT persistent*** hence not crash resilient.
 In event of restarts users should redeploy another instance of privacy application and configure restarted wallet application to leverage the new instance.

 ### Determine the required settings for helm chart installation

 Helm chart for privacy application deployment is available [HERE](List of available configurations in [values.yaml](https://github.com/vmware-samples/vmware-blockchain-samples/blob/stage-dev-kit/vmbc-ethereum/privacy/sample-dapps/private-token-transfer/helm/).)

-List of available configurations in [values.yaml](https://github.com/vmware-samples/vmware-blockchain-samples/blob/stage-dev-kit/vmbc-ethereum/privacy/sample-dapps/private-token-transfer/helm/values.yaml).
-Use "--set" param for setting up the params.
+List of available configurations and default values available in [values.yaml](https://github.com/vmware-samples/vmware-blockchain-samples/blob/stage-dev-kit/vmbc-ethereum/privacy/sample-dapps/private-token-transfer/helm/values.yaml).
-Most settings are assigned to predetermined default values and users would only require to set few mandatory settings.

 #### Image, Blockchain location settings